Journey through History – Fatih, Fener, Balat, Beyoglu

-First part of the day: discovery of the districts of Fatih, Fener and Balat
+The first part of the day: discovery of the districts of Fatih, Fener, and Balat

-We will also visit during this morning the Orthodox Ecumenical Patriarchate of Constantinople which is one of the supreme religious authority for hundreds of millions of Orthodox throughout the world.
+We will also visit during this morning the Orthodox Ecumenical Patriarchate of Constantinople and the church of St.George, which is one of the supreme custodians of the religious authority for hundreds of millions of Orthodox throughout the world.

-Second part of the day: Discovery of the districts of Karaköy and Galata
+The second part of the day: discovery of the districts of Karaköy, Galata,

 Between history and modernity, this day is a journey through time that will allow you to discover and understand a part of the many contrasts of our city, discovering completely different and fundamental districts in the history and current events of Istanbul.

-There will be a maximum of 8 participants.
-We can privatize the day if you wish.
+We welcome a maximum of 8 participants per visit.
+It is also possible to privatize the day if you wish.